piotrpilz/nordlayer-servers/README.md

 Hello!
-Check my instructions and requiremenets with my comments below.
+Check my instructions and your requiremenets with my comments below, in the "Requirements (and checklist)" section.
 ## How to run

 ### 1. The current main branch is automatically deployed and available at this URL: